NekoShadow/Marketing-Application-System-Project/README.md

 1. Customer Product Preference

-The product preference model algorithms is mainly divided into two categories.
+The product preference model algorithms are mainly divided into two categories.
 The standard practice uses an association algorithm model in machine learning, such as APRIORI or CARMA.
 Look for frequent sets in the flow record data prepared previously, and calculate the support and confidence levels of each frequent set accordingly.
 Finally, according to a preset threshold, the qualified frequent set is selected as an implicit rule.
 Another model algorithm uses the constructed relational matrix to use SVD matrix degradation or corresponding analysis algorithms to calculate the relationships between rows and columns and the coefficient weights of the linear transformations on each row and column.
-Using the conversion matrix caculated, you can obtain the conversion relationship between the original user attributes to the core attributes, and the conversion relationship between the original product attributes to the core product attributes.
-Through these conversion relationships, a new layer of associated attributes (possibly price/performance, service volume, etc.) can be calculated in an abstract manner.
+Using the conversion matrix calculated, you can obtain the conversion relationship between the original user attributes to the core attributes, and the conversion relationship between the original product attributes to the core product attributes.
+Through these conversion relationships, a new layer of associated attributes (possibly price/performance, service volume, etc.) can be calculated abstractly.
 The relationship between the customer attributes and the product service attributes can be calculated through the correlation attributes.

 2. Product Relevance Recommendation

 The product association model mainly uses two core algorithms.
 The first is the association algorithm that is also used in the user preference model, namely the APRIORI and CARMA algorithms.
 It can be used to find that the same user has used two or more services in the subscription history.
 If the same ordering combination is found on enough customers, it can be seen as finding an association rule.
 Another algorithm is the SEQUENCE algorithm.
-Its calculation principle is very similar to the correlation algorithm, but the difference is that the sequence algorithm considers the order of the orders, for example, that B products are ordered after A productsis is different from that A products are ordered after B products will be Treat as different rules.
+Its calculation principle is very similar to the correlation algorithm, but the difference is that the sequence algorithm considers the order of the orders, for example, that B products are ordered after A products is different from that A products are ordered after B products will be Treat as different rules.
 So it is more demanding and more precise than the association rules.

 (3) Churn Prediction and Recover